placebeyondtheclouds/my-homelab-services-docker-stack/README.md

 - remove the metadata `DOCKER_HOST="ssh://$USER@192.168.19.234" docker exec -it jellyfin rm -rf config/metadata/library/*` and refresh each library's metadata (`refresh metadata`) if doing it after creating the libraries.

+- install metadata provider plugins from the Jellyfin UI

 - copy new media files to the bind mount on the host, keeping the same directory structure:

 ```bash